-Under her cynical carapace though, Ella is a lost, lonely, frightened girl, and Zac realises this only too well.
+Under her cynical carapace though, Ella is a lost, lonely, frightened young girl, and Zac realises this only too well.
 In fact, he knows everything about her, because he is special as well as mysterious.
 When they flee to Spain to try to resolve their situation, he sums up the swearing and shouting by telling her ‘I realise your words are a carriage for your fear.’

 Zac and Ella discuss life, religion and love, and Simmonds uses these discussions as a vehicle for her sharp wit, as this conversation shows: